Pioneers make new plan as city approves new lease for Oregon Trail Park Stadium

 With the new lease agreement in place, the Western Nebraska Pioneers are set to host their first home ballgame of the season Friday, May 27.

 The lawsuit between the Pioneers and the Expedition League is still pending.
-The Epedition League’s motion for a temporary restraining order to prohibit the Pioneers from playing will be heard in court May 9, according to Attorney Terrance Moore, the league’s attorney in statements to the Star-Herald earlier this month.
+The Expedition League’s motion for a temporary restraining order to prohibit the Pioneers from playing will be heard in court May 9, according to Attorney Terrance Moore, the league’s attorney, in statements to the Gering Courier earlier this month.
 The case is playing out in Pennington County, South Dakota.

 In other business, the council approved Keno Fund requests by Allred Brothers Fireworks Show for $5,000, Gering Merchants Association for $5,000 and Community Ever Green House for $25,000.
 The council also approved bids for a new light duty rescue truck for the fire department and the equipment and materials for the new ballpark substation transformer project.